PaulBreugnot/gama/.github/ISSUE_TEMPLATE/feature-or-enhancement-request.md

 ---
 name: Feature or enhancement request
 about: Suggest an idea for improving or extending GAMA.
-Please submit only mature ideas: the others should be discussed first in the forum or discussions section
+Please take the time to discuss it first in the forum or [discussions](https://github.com/gama-platform/gama/discussions) section
 title: ''
 labels: ''
 assignees: ''